 1Csiro, Clayton South, Australia

 As CSIRO embraces the transition into the technological age it has spawned a variety of digital initiatives designed to accelerate researchers’ application of modern digital advances to their technical domains.
 One such initiative is the CSIRO Data School program which has been designed to equip scientists with the tools necessary to apply defensible, reproducible data analytics to unique scientific datasets.
-A small part of the Data School is a two day workshop designed to introduce participants to the opportunities and challenges offered by the application of modern Machine Learning (ML) techniques.
+This workshop will be built around a small part of the Data designed to introduce participants to the opportunities and challenges offered by the application of modern Machine Learning (ML) techniques.

 Research software engineer with the Scientific Computing team at CSIRO.
 Chris works mostly with machine learning applications to scientific problems.